March 31, 2026

 Pricing

-• AI agents for reps: $40/month per user
+• AI for Reps (suggested replies, summaries, translation): $40/month per user

 Ideal users